robcarver17/skipperman/docs/ideas.md

 ### Required for training event:

+- allow selection of group subset in reporting arrangement
 - backfill all last years events
 - add * for boat allocation to group report
 - handle waiting lists (new state)